 MA5001: Advanced Engineering Mathematics, Autumn Semester 2019/2020

-I have taught tutorials to students in Science, Engineering and Mathematics courses including:
+I have taught tutorials to students in Science, Engineering and Mathematics courses in the University of Limerick including:

 MA4003: Engineering Mathematics 3

 MS4414: Theoretical Mechanics